 go, and whatever happens to them on the way, in

 that enchanted place on the top of the Forest a

 little boy and his Bear will always be playing."

-The REAL Winnie-the-Pooh won't be found on a video, in a movie, on a T-shirt, or a lunchbox.
-Since 1987, the REAL Pooh and four of his best friends—Eeyore, Piglet, Kanga, and Tigger—have been living at The New York Public Library.
+The real Winnie-the-Pooh won't be found on a video, in a movie, on a T-shirt, or a lunchbox.
+Since 1987, Pooh and four of his best friends—Eeyore, Piglet, Kanga, and Tigger—have been living at The New York Public Library.

 Long before Walt Disney turned Pooh and his pals into movie stars, Christopher Robin Milne, a very real little boy living in England, received a small stuffed bear on his first birthday.
 He named him Edward Bear (later renamed Winnie-the-Pooh).
 Following Edward came the rest of the stuffed animals, which Christopher loved and played with throughout his childhood.